skip to content

 • Professor of Systems, Security, and Architecture

-I am a Professor (Reader) in Systems, Security, and Architecture at the University of Cambridge Computer Laboratory.
+I am Professor of Systems, Security, and Architecture at the University of Cambridge Department of Computer Science and Technology.
 I am involved in several research groups at the lab, including Security, Networks and Operating Systems, and Computer Architecture.
-I lead a number of cross-layer research projects spanning computer architecture, compilers, program analysis, program transformation, operating systems, networking, and security.
-I proposed, and along with colleagues Peter G. Neumann (SRI International), Simon W. Moore (Cambridge), and Peter Sewell (Cambridge), lead, the CHERI architecture project, a new processor protection model now being incorporated into Arm's forthcoming Morello processor, SoC, and board.
+I lead cross-layer research projects spanning computer architecture, compilers, program analysis, program transformation, operating systems, networking, and security.

 Contact Details